A/Prof Rachael Richardson

 Research fields of interest

-Protecting and regenerating sensory cells (auditory nerves and cochlear hair cells) after hearing loss
+- Protecting and regenerating sensory cells after hearing loss

 - Richardson, R. T., A. C. Thompson, A. K. Wise, and K. Needham.
 2017.
 Challenges for the application of optical stimulation in the cochlea for the study and treatment of hearing loss.
 Expert Opinion on Biological Therapy.
 17(2): 213-23.